Version 1.10 ©Alex Fung, August 2020.

-Let me start explaining the naming from the SE corner, working first W and then N. It may be confusing because you haven’t yet seen any of the rooms, but the explanation here serves to help to identify which room is which in the remaining sections.
-After explaining the map, you start visiting the rooms in the next section (Visiting two enclosed places).
+Let me start explaining the naming from the SE corner (the point of our arrival), first work towards the West and then proceed towards the North.
+It may be confusing because you haven’t yet seen any of the rooms, but the explanation here serves to help to identify which room is which in the remaining sections.
+After explaining the map, you start visiting the rooms in .

-Save your game and enter Start hall (D5).
+Save your game and enter Start hall (1D5).
 If playing Normal or Hard Difficulties, go to the statue on your right.
-At the feet of the status is a Healing Potion standing on the floor (Normal and Hard Difficulties only).
-Continue to the next hall (D4) and keep to your right.
+At the feet of the statue is a Healing Potion standing on the floor (Normal and Hard Difficulties only).

-Bypass Cave Hall whose doorway is on your right.
-On your left are four giant columns of the unnamed hall.
-What remains accessible of the hall are a pair of intersecting corridors meeting at the center of the hall.
-Go to the center for a brief look.
-On three sides, the corridors join to other halls.
-On the North East, it ends at a wall where a sarcophagus rests.
+The next hall (unnamed hall 1D4) has four giant columns, and one of them is standing in front of you, beyond the two statues.
+Since the North side of D4 is more confusing, enter via the South (left side of the giant column).
+What remains accessible of the unnamed hall 1D4 are a pair of intersecting corridors meeting at the centre of the hall.
+Go to the centre.
+On three sides, the corridors connect to other halls; but to the North, the corridor ends at a wall where a sarcophagus rests.
 Attractive?
 It has nothing for the Experts though.
-For Normal and Hard Difficulties, run behind the sarcophagus to find a Bottle of Fine Wine (0;0;50).
+For Normal and Hard Difficulties, a is hiding behind the sarcophagus.

 I have never succeeded to jump over the two Zombie Possums without waking up at least one of them.
-However, Heath Campbell said it was OK. that if you sped across the room into the boulders at the far side, they would growl but not rise.
-See if you can make it.
+However, Heath Campbell said it was OK if you sped across the room into the boulders at the far side, they would growl but not rise.

 In the alcove opposite the door are two boulders and a Gold Vase.
-Remove the right boulder (or remove both) to get the Gold Vase (100;0;0).
+Remove the right boulder (or remove both) to get the .
 Since the Zombie Possum is stirring up, use Holy Water and Water Arrow him.
 Possibly other Zombies are entering the door, so kill any in sight.
-Just watch your timer: kill as many as you can but stay around this area.
-Plenty Zombies should present themselves in this narrow corridor so you should have little trouble killing about four (including the one inside the Door Room) with a single vial of Holy Water.
+Just keep an eye on your holy water timer: kill as many as you can but stay around this general area.
+Lots of Zombies should present themselves in this narrow corridor so you should have little trouble killing lots of them (including the one inside the Door Room) with a single vial of Holy Water.

-Run up the small ramp at the center to get an Indigo Vase (0;0;100).
+Run up the small ramp at the centre to get an .
 If playing Hard/Normal Difficulties, collect also one/two vials of Healing Potion next to the vase.
 Rush out of the room and leave the stirring Zombies behind.
 If the doorway is blocked by incoming Zombies, use another Holy Water and send them Water Arrows.
 Remember to shoot incoming Zombies and fight your way out, ignoring the five original Zombies of this room.

 You can continue directly with the next section, but for me, I prefer to rush out the red tunnel again to have some rest, and for a saved game.

-Run to Stairs Hall.
-When you enter (from the East), look down and collect the second set of Golden Bones on the floor.
+Run to Stairs Hall 1D3.
+When you enter (from Unnamed Hall, the East), look down and collect the second set of Golden Bones on the floor.
 Then go to the left (South) side of the Stairs Hall.
-On the wall at about the height of your forehead is a Silver Nugget (50;0;0).
+On the wall at about the height of your forehead is a resting on the frame of the relief.